raptorjs-legacy/rapido/README.md

 In the above example, `"create component"` is the command name and `"ui/buttons/Button"` and `"--no-testing"` are additional arguments to the command handler.

-NOTE: Rápido uses `rap` for less typing.
+NOTE: Rápido uses `rap` by default, but you can change it to whatever you want.
+See [Custom Command Line Tools using Rápido](#custom-command-line-tools-using-r%C3%A1pido)

 Details on creating your own commands are described in the "Creating Custom Commands" section below.